Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.JsonSchema/README.md

 ### JSON Schema generator

 The `SchemaRegistryJsonSchemaGenerator` is an abstract class that must be implemented and passed into the `SchemaRegistryJsonSerializer` constructor.
-This allows you to choose the third-party Json Schema package you would like to use for generating schemas from types.
-You can optionally provide an implementation for Json Schema validation.
+This allows you to choose the third-party JSON Schema package you would like to use for generating schemas from types.
+You can optionally provide an implementation for JSON Schema validation.
 The default evaluates all schemas as valid.

 ### Serializer